aroberge/friendly-traceback-docs/docs/source/themes.rst

 a Python traceback: depending on the style, we sometimes end up with some text with the same colour as the background.

-To ensure that all of Friendly-traceback's output would be styled properly, Friendly-traceback includes its own "theme".
+To ensure that all of Friendly's output would be styled properly, Friendly includes its own "theme".
 One problem I had was to figure out all the possible styling elements.
 It turned out that I had "solved" this problem in 2008 when I created the Pygments Tango style for